jpoh97/addi-crm/README.md

 Finally, I have the PersonResourceTest that is a integration test that checks all the possible cases for the converIntoProspect controller method.
 It's using wiremock to stub the http requests returning the data required for each test.

+### Future tasks

+* Depending on the future business requirements, we could change the domain to represent the Pipeline and Stages as entities and change the aggregate root from Person class to Pipeline.

+* Create a docker image using the Quarkus Native feature.

+* Create different execution contexts for the database access and external services call to avoid any block in the event loop (main threads that receives the requests).

+* Communicate with the external services using message queues.

+* Use an actual database.

+* Communicate the different components of the application using an Event Bus.

+* Create http filters for security validations (tokens, cors, ets).

+* As I'm using Java 15, I could create my custom jdk image using jlink in order to have a light version of the jar.

 ## Quarkus documentation